moking/cxl-fmapi-tests-clone/README.md

 ## Kernel Patches Needed

+Note that COMPILE_TEST is needed to enable the ASPEED_I2C driver on x86. (thanks Adam!)

 I'm testing today on v6.6-rc6 but will update these series as needed.

 As the i2c controller used is aspeed-i2c and the upstream version of that only works with device tree some additional patches are needed (one of which is a horrible hack).